m-rappo/testrepo/README.md

 git push
 ```

-- suppose that someone made changes and pushed them onto the online repository.
-Synchronising the local repository with the online repository can be done with:
+- suppose that someone made changes and pushed them onto the online/remote repository.
+Synchronising the local repository with the online/remote repository can be done with:
 ```
 git pull
 ```